Child sexual abuse - Anogenital in

 Circumferential injuries to the shaft or glans penis in boys is suggestive of abuse.
 Penile and anal secretions should be cultured for sexually transmitted diseases, and anal secretions should be examined for semen if penetration is suspected.

 T76.22XA – Child sexual abuse, suspected, initial encounter

 - Inflammation or erythema: candidiasis, pinworm infection, cellulitis, contact dermatitis, atopic dermatitis, psoriasis, Kawasaki syndrome (perianal erythema commonly precedes the development of the diagnostic criteria for the disease)

 - Ulcer or vesicular rash: syphilis, herpes simplex virus (HSV), varicella, Behçet disease, bullous pemphigoid

-- Bruising: blue-gray spot (Mongolian spot), trauma, hemolytic uremic syndrome, disseminated intravascular coagulation (DIC), Henoch-Schönlein purpura
+- Bruising: blue-gray spot (Mongolian spot), trauma, hemolytic uremic syndrome, disseminated intravascular coagulation (DIC), immunoglobulin A vasculitis (formerly Henoch-Schönlein purpura)

 - Erythema: encopresis, poor hygiene, pinworm infection, group A streptococcal or staphylococcal cellulitis, irritants, trauma

 - Scarring: Crohn disease, medical procedures, result of fissures; midline findings less suspicious for abuse

 - Anogenital warts: condyloma acuminata (HPV), molluscum contagiosum, verruca vulgaris, acrochordon (skin tag)

 - Rectal bleeding: hemorrhoids, Crohn disease, polyps, rectal prolapse, rectal tumors, anal fissure from penetration